AbhiSharmaNIT/TalentFlowAssessment/README.md

 - File upload in assessments is a stub (non-functional).
 - Limited authentication/authorization (all HR actions are open).
 - Artificial error rate may occasionally prevent job/candidate updates (intended for testing rollback UX).

 ---

-## 📸 Screenshots

-(Add your screenshots here with your own captions later.)

----